 It’s time to show Pass Holders the love!
-During Breckenridge Resort’s Pass Holder Appreciation, you can enjoy demo days, First Tracks, free Epic Mix Racing, parties, live music, giveaways and more!
+During Breckenridge Resort’s Pass Holder Appreciation week, you can enjoy First Tracks, live music, discounts on demos and more!
 What’s even better than being appreciated?
 They’re holding this event series from Feb.
 3 – Feb.
 9- a time where skies are blue, snow falls in abundance and the most terrain will be available.

 Arts and Culture

 Whether you’re with the family or with friends, Breckenridge in February has so much to offer.
 Breck Create hosts art events and classes like pottery, metalsmithing, woodworking and more.
 To really go all in with your artistic side, check out Ready, Paint, Fire! to paint your own pottery or participate in a guided canvass painting party with some wine or beer to fuel your creative flow.

 Jan.
 16 – Feb.
 16 – The Great Gatsby @ The Breckenridge Backstage Theatre

 Jay Gatsby, a self-made millionaire, passionately pursues the elusive Daisy Buchanan.
 Nick Carraway, a young newcomer to Long Island, is drawn into their world of obsession, greed, and danger.
 The breathtaking glamour and decadent excess of the Jazz Age come to the stage in Simon Levy’s adaptation of the classic F. Scott Fitzgerald’s novel, approved by the Fitzgerald Estate.

 Feb.
 7 – Ani DiFranco @ The Riverwalk Center – CANCELLED